jstingone/nevi/README.md

 	- Download [here](https://chronicdata.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-Place-Data-202/q8xq-ygsk).
 - U.S. American Community Survey, 5-year estimates from 2015-2019
 	- To download the data, refer to our code: `code and instructions/A1-download-census-data.Rmd`
-	- More information about the [here](https://www.census.gov/data/developers/data-sets/acs-5year.2019.html).
+	- More information about the American Community 5-year estimates [here](https://www.census.gov/data/developers/data-sets/acs-5year.2019.html).

 ## 5. Code and Instructions